utensils/essex/README.md

 ## Goals

- * Allow easy creation of Dockerfiles using best practices
+ * Allow easy creation of Dockerfiles using good/best practices
- * Use a `Makefile` driven build workflow
+ * Use a `Makefile` driven workflow for image builds
- * Easily maintain consistency between projects using that use Docker
+ * Maintain consistency between projects that use Docker
  * All images will have valid Labels/Annotations.
 See the Open Container Initiative [image-spec](https://github.com/opencontainers/image-spec/blob/master/annotations.md)